Background Image for Header:

 The pre-nursing program provides a foundation in biology, anatomy and physiology, chemistry, math, psychology and sociology required for admission into, and success in, any nursing program.
 Students should work with their adviser to ensure they meet the prerequisites of the program to which they intend to apply.

-The associate of arts in pre-nursing (General Studies) program prepares students to seek admission to an associate degree RN program.
+The associate of science in pre-nursing (General Studies) program prepares students to seek admission to an associate degree RN program.

 Students who are not accepted into the BSN program after the first year and/or those who plan to apply to another nursing program should use the pre-nursing (General Studies) associate of arts major.